benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
+_[12 minutes]_

 - Let's start to get a bit tactical
-- So now I know how it works w/ the docs & have my TypeScript types to develop with
+- So now I know how your lib works w/ the docs & have my TypeScript types to develop with
 - While developing, there's nothing more frustrating than coming across a library bug
-- Because we're pretty trusting initially, and think it's us
+- We're pretty trusting initially, and think it's us
   * And spend countless hours debugging trying to figure out why it isn't working
 - So for our library to be "perfect"
   * Need to do our absolute best to prevent 100% of bugs
 - The question of course is
-  * **What makes this possible?**
+  * **What makes our library as Bug-free possible?**

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->